afelleson/SentimentArcsPackage/README.md

 python3 /path/to/my_script.py
 ```

-Or, import and use within an interactive python notebook through the interface of your choice (e.g., Google Colab, Anaconda) using the code in the main() function above.
+Or, import and use within an interactive python notebook through the interface of your choice (e.g., Google Colab, Jupyter Notebook) using the code in the main() function above.